TWUOnline/multi-access/pages/02.learning-design/02.course-planning/module.md

 Similarly, for course design, we ask:

 ❔ Who is the **learner**?
 What is the average age, work experience, culture, etc.?
 What are their interests, learning styles, and needs?
 Why are they taking the course?
 ❔ Why is this course important?
-What are the **big ideas**, or the main take-aways?
-In an inquiry-based approach to learning, what are some **essential questions** learners may ask throughout the course?
+What are the **big ideas**, or the main take-aways for learners?
 ❔ What are the course **learning outcomes?** How will students demonstrate their understanding of these outcomes?
 ❔ How will the course be **delivered**?
 How will students connect with their peers, with the instructor, and with the content?
 ❔ If a previous course exists, has there been any **feedback** from students and instructors?